You can use the OAuth 2.0 Client Credentials flow to authenticate with the Cyclr API.

 Authorization: Bearer {access_token}

-Tokens expire after 14 days, so remember to generate a new one when necessary.
+Access Tokens are valid for 14 days so remember to generate a new one when necessary.

 Request #